viniciusvec/nts/README.md

 To list a few:

 - General code housekeeping: variables, modules, outputs, dependencies, etc..
+- Implement VPC enpoints for AWS services to be able to block all egress from private subnet.
 - ALB certificate termination and use of AWS Certificate Manager.
 - Finetuning of IAM roles for CodePipeline
 - The container deploy is simply nginx.
 For this reason, once other applications are selected, SG groups have to be adjusted.